MegaBubbletea/MegaBubbletea/README.md

 - 👋 Hi, I’m @MegaBubbletea
-- 👀 I’m interested in Kdrama.
+- 👀 I’m interested in comptuers, technology, K-Drama.
 - 🌱 I’m currently learning Korean
 - 💞️ I’m looking to collaborate on anything awesome.
 - 📫 How to reach me ...
 DMs?